MichaelB167/climb-buddy-front-end/README.md

 specific traits of climbs they fell on.
 They can then see a list of these climbs to pick out trends that they could work on improving.
-If they want personalized training suggestions, they can request to see the holds that they fall on most frequently along with advice on how to target specific muscle groups that are required for more efficient use of those holds.
+If they want personalized training suggestions, they can request to see the holds that they fall on most frequently along with advice on how to target muscle groups that are required for more efficient use of those holds.

 ## Technologies Used

-I used HTML and SCSS to style the page's front end.
-To add the menu modals I applied bootsrap styling.
-To communicate with the back end I used a combination of jQuery, Javascript and AJAX.
+This app was created using the following:

+Front End

+--   Javascript
+--   HTML/CSS/SASS
+--   Bootstrap
+--   Handlebars.js

+Back End

+--   Ruby on Rails

 ## Approach Taken